 Manufactured by John Hardman & Co.
 (1838–1900)

 Iron and brass

-Palace of Westminster; removed during refurbishment work, 1921 by a Clerk of Works; by descent until 2020
+Palace of Westminster; removed during refurbishment work in 1921 by a Clerk of Works; and by descent until 2020

-Due to lack of access to archives over the past year, it has not been possible to establish any further details about these firedogs.
-However, based on their confirmed provenance and stylistic details, we are confident of the Pugin attribution.
+Due to lack of access to archives during 2020-21, it has not been possible to establish any further details about these firedogs.